 Looking for an Alternative to Selling Your Home?
 Try EasyKnock

-If you’re headed for divorce, you need to know what options you have to turn marital assets into separate property.
+If you’re headed for divorce, you need to know what options you have for selling your property.
 While selling your house is a frequent path, if you’re looking to delay a house sale or refinance, consider accessing your home equity.

 Wondering how to split home equity in a divorce?
 EasyKnock can help.
 We offer a range of solutions that don’t involve the complex requirements, steps, and costs of selling or remortgaging a home through a traditional bank or lender.

 We can work with you toward an outcome that protects your home and keeps you in it while converting your equity to cash to help with critical needs like dividing marital assets for divorce.
 How do we do this?
-You’ll sell your home to us and then you can live in it as long as you need to as a renter.
-Eventually you can choose to repurchase your home or move out, or even stay as a renter indefinitely.
+You begin by selling your property to us while doing through divorce.
+Then you can live in it as long as you need to as a renter.
+Eventually, you can choose to repurchase your home or move out, or even stay as a renter indefinitely.